PrezBala/ProjectOne/README.md

 <img src="https://github.com/PrezBala/ProjectOne/blob/main/wireframeScreenshots/gallery2.jpg">

 ### Contact us page
-This page clearly displays the contact details of the restaurant and also a contact form should the user wish to submit any queries in that manner.

 The Contact us page contains a table which can be filled on the four sections.
 I ensured the background of the table matches the header/footer color for aesthetics and also the text to be easily visible.
-I've also incorprated a response for the email address field mentioning a '@' must be included before selecting the button 'Send Message!'
+This page primary function is for users to submit any additional questions they may have on the historic events during the Shogun dynasty.

 <img src="https://github.com/PrezBala/ProjectOne/blob/main/wireframeScreenshots/contactus1.jpg">

 <hr>

-# Technologies Used
+# Technologies Used / CREDITS
-The following is a list of the various technologies employed to build this project

 + HTML - Hypertext markup language used to give the website its overall structure and semantic value.
++ Google Fonts - All fonts were taken from Google Fonts
-+ Bootstrap - Used to assist in creating skeleton of site, aided in creation of header / footer style.
++ Bootstrap -  Aided in creation of header / footer style and setting the frameworks to be worked on.
 + CSS3 - Cascading Style Sheets used to apply consistent styles across all sections of the application.
-+ Google Fonts - Font is embedded into the website by way of importing the correct google font link into the linked CSS file.
++ Color Scheme -  was taken from: [Coolors](https://coolors.co/)
++ Structure of the readme file was taken from the sample readme from Love Running: [LoveRunning](https://github.com/Code-Institute-Solutions/readme-template)
-+ Font Awesome - Fontawesome toolkit imported into HTML files and its icons used to show social media links.
++ Font Awesome - All icons (Social icons) were taken from Font Awesome
 + Git, Github & Gitpod - Used to continuously develop and deploy the incremental versions of the application.
 + Mockup - Assisted in creation of wireframe mockups.